Rokucraft/RokuWiki/docs/roleplay/bending-mastery-system.md

 There are two types of bending instructor:

 - **Masters** have completed all lessons and have an accepted mastery application
-- **Teachers** have completed any of the first 5 lessons of their element and can pass this knowledge on to others
+- **Teachers** have completed any of the first 5 lessons and can pass this knowledge on to others

 ## Role of Bending Instructors

 - Follow the lesson structure when teaching and determine if a character will need more or less training based on skill level and progress shown.
 The structure is flexible depending on teaching style and the student's interests.
-- Use the `#instructors` channel in the Roleplay Hub Discord to share training ideas and more detailed guides to specific lessons.
-Communicate students' progress in this channel.
+- Use the `#instructors` channel in the Roleplay Hub to share training ideas, more detailed guides to specific lessons, and communicate students' progress.
 - When a student applies for mastery, reply to the application to confirm which lessons you have taught them and if you think they are ready to be a master.

 ## Finding an Instructor